Mondavi Center: Architecture and design

 The facility was designed by Boora Architects of Portland, Oregon as a box within a box in order to insulate the hall from the sound of the nearby freeway and train tracks.
 The center also features moveable panels that can adjust the acoustics of the main hall and an orchestra shell on air casters.

 Many green construction techniques were used to further the university's commitment to the environment and sustainable construction methods.

-The Mondavi Center features a M'elodie Meyer Sound system for sound reinforcement.